 And when you offer your first online course live, your solution looks a lot more like the personalized consulting, coaching, and hands-on work that your ideal member is used to paying for from a consultant, a therapist, a trainer, a workshop, or even a book.

 Of course this won’t be everyone, especially not at this time.
-But that doesn’t mean you should offer your course to everyone at a discount or for free because it’s either new or because people are struggling right now.
+But that doesn’t mean you should sell your online course to everyone at a discount or for free because it’s either new or because people are struggling right now.

 Instead, ask yourself these two simple questions to help you decide what to charge for your online course:

 - Without your online course, how else are the people you want to serve getting results?
 Is it through 1:1 consulting or coaching?
 Books?
 Something else?
 What do these cost?